pngwn/MDsveX/packages/bench/tournament/RESULTS.md

 smoke parsing by 8.87%, direct V3 by 6.47%, and added approximately 1.5 kB gzip across parser and mdsvex bundles.
 The extra scan cannot pay for itself at that coverage, so the experiment stopped after one counterbalanced pair.

+## 2026-07-25 fourth architectural bracket

+### Remaining direct V3 tail — reject

+The remaining allocation and lookup variants were exact but did not clear the 4% acceptance threshold.
+A monotonic generated-line cursor improved the shared screen by 1.83%, reusing line indexes improved it by 2.54%, and specialized boundary encoding improved it by 0.77%.
+Repeated constant grouping was flat or slower.

+The direct V3 path is therefore at a practical local ceiling under the current acceptance gate.
+The combined canonical result remains 402.48 operations/second for direct V3 versus 48.33 for the legacy enriched-mapping path, approximately 8.33x faster.

+### Incremental watch compiler — reject

+A bounded watch compiler prototype retained parse/render checkpoints and spliced direct V3 output for eligible edits.
+It produced exact code, public mappings, and V3 maps across deterministic cases and 600 randomized variable-length edits.

+Eligible edits were materially faster: 5.13x median aggregate throughput and 9.62x median per-edit throughput.
+However, only 10 of 128 mixed-corpus edits qualified, leaving a 92.19% fallback rate.
+Fallback was 7.96x slower than a V3-only cold compile because it also materialized public mappings, retained state was approximately 153 kB per file, and the API added 2.42 kB gzip.

+An independent compact-index prototype reduced edit metadata to 1,568 bytes for 98 spans across eight documents, compared with a 69,604-byte character-wide segment table for the largest fixture alone.
+Widening its edit eligibility changed 23 of 27 V3 maps; a boundary rewrite still differed on 15 because interleaved duplicate and node segments require more source-map state.

+The current watch API does not advance.
+A future bracket can combine the compact typed-span index with stored boundary checkpoints and the original conservative eligibility proof, then attack fallback cost separately.